Successfully Bonding Acrylic with Industrial Adhesives

 Epoxy adhesive – single component epoxies are not suitable as the heat required to cure the adhesive will damage acrylic.
 However, two-component epoxies will bond acrylic.
 Many grades will bond; however, often clear grades such as ET500, ET515 are preferred over black or other opaque products.

 MS Polymer – For a flexible bonding solution MS Polymers can be considered.
 Since most acrylic is clear, MS359 CLEAR will provide a good finished appearance.

 UV Curable adhesives.
-Permabond UV632 and UV645 UV/Visible light cure adhesives are recommended.
+Permabond UV632, UV639, and UV645 UV/Visible light cure adhesives are recommended.
 Many grades of acrylic are UV stabilized – which means some or all of the UV light is blocked.
 Consequently, the UV/Visible light cure is recommended to ensure cure.
-Both products will produce a bond which is stronger than the substrate.
+All three of these products will produce a bond which is stronger than the substrate.